apache/iotdb/docs/UserGuide/API/Programming-Cpp-Native-API.md

 - Bison

-Bison 2.3 is preinstalled on OSX, but this version is too low.
+Bison version 2.3 is pre-installed on the Mac; however, the version is too low to be used to compile Thrift.

 When building Thrift with Bison 2.3, the following error would pop out: